 Bottom Layer is Incomplete

 Inadequate settings can cause another issue with 3D printed models.
-There are a few settings in Z-SUITE that you need to verify to avoid the problem of hanging strands on the model: SUPPORT, LAYER THICKNESS and FAN SPEED.
+There are a few settings in the Z-SUITE that you need to verify to avoid the problem of hanging strands on the model: SUPPORT, LAYER THICKNESS and FAN SPEED.

-To avoid such imperfections on your model, you need to make a few adjustments in Z-SUITE.
+To avoid such imperfections on your model, you need to make a few adjustments in the Z-SUITE.
 Increase the value of the SUPPORT ANGLE, set the lowest possible LAYER THICKNESS and set additional FAN SPEED – 80-100%.